DevExpress-Examples/aspxgridview-how-to-update-total-summaries-on-the-client-side-in-batch-edit-mode-t114923/Readme.md

 <!-- default file list end -->
 # ASPxGridView - How to update total summaries on the client side in Batch Edit mode

+<p>Starting with v18.2 we support callbacks and keep the changes safe while a user navigates via pages, filters and sorts the grid data.
+If you use this version and above, please copy the 18.2.3+ branch as approaches to update summaries differ in new versions and old ones.</p>

 <p>This example demonstrates how to update total summaries on the client side when ASPxGridView is in Batch Edit mode. </p>
 <p>You can find detailed steps by clicking below the "Show Implementation Details" link .<br><br><strong>See Also:<br><a href="https://www.devexpress.com/Support/Center/p/T517531">ASPxGridView - Batch Editing - How to update total summaries on the client side when BatchEditSettings.HighlightDeletedRows = true</a></strong></p>